blakeblackshear/frigate/docs/docs/frigate/installation.md

 :::tip

-If you already have Frigate installed, check out the [getting started guide](../guides/getting_started#configuring-frigate) to configure Frigate.
+If you already have Frigate installed as a Home Assistant addon, check out the [getting started guide](../guides/getting_started#configuring-frigate) to configure Frigate.

 :::